ImRyzon/ImRyzon/README.md

-Languages: Java (although it is a terrible language), JavaScript, Python, C#, CSS, HTML
+Languages: Java (although it is a terrible language), JavaScript, Python, C++, C#, CSS, HTML

-Currently learning C++.

 I code a lot of useless projects, you can find them all here.